ChristianOrr/reinforcement-learning-algorithms/README.md

 # Reinforcement Learning Algorithms
 This repository contains a suite of popular classic reinforcement learning algorithms.
-The algorithms include tabular SARSA, tabular Q-Learning, SARSA with Function Approximation, Q-Learning with Function Approximation, tabular SARSA using Acme and tabular Q-Learning using Acme.
+The algorithms include tabular SARSA, tabular Q-Learning, tabular Double Q-Learning, SARSA with Function Approximation, Q-Learning with Function Approximation, tabular SARSA using Acme and tabular Q-Learning using Acme.
 All the theory required to understand the algorithms are contained in Richard S. Sutton and Andrew G. Barto's book: [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/RLbook2018.pdf).
 Alternative implementations of the algorithms are provided in the references below.

 ## Implementation Details